 If you haven’t grabbed it yet, the new weekly schedule can be found by clicking the following link; ShowSchedules

-We are still booking cabins a for the 5th Annual Radio Spirits Sea Cruise, if you are interested in joining me this upcoming July for a 7 day tour of the Southern Caribbean hurry now to the following website to get the details and secure a cabin http://www.cruisingwithgregbell.com/ or you can give Larry a call at 800-269-2127.
+Cabins are booking folks for the 7th Annual Radio Spirits Sea Cruise.
+If you are interested in joining me next July for a cruise out of New York City with stops in Maine and Canada, head to the following website to get the details and secure a cabin http://www.cruisingwithgregbell.com/ or you can give Larry a call at 800-269-2127.

 Also the channel is participating this year in SiriusXM’s fight to end hunger.
 It’s The Why Hunger Hungerthon Donation Drive.
 Ya wanna join me in studio and do my job for a bit?
 And also take home multiple classic radio show collections courtesy of Radio Spirits?
 Visit www.siriusxm.com/hungerthon and place your bid in a special auction.
 Bidding closes on December 12th.

 It’s a very busy week folks!
 Led by a two-hour special to mark the 102nd birthday of Hollywood living legend Kirk Douglas, but we also bring back some Day Of Infamy – Pearl Harbor Day specials.

 Norman Corwin’s landmark patriotic programs – We Hold These Truths and Screen Guild Theater’s production “Between Americans” which aired on December 7th, 1941 plus Lux Radio Theater’s “Air Force”, The March Of Time docudrama “The First Week Of War” and The Cavalcade Of America’s “Walk In The Sun”.